Politics of Montenegro

 The Politics of Montenegro (Politika Crne Gore / Политика Црне Горе) takes place in a framework of a parliamentary representative democratic republic, whereby the Prime Minister of Montenegro is the head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the Parliament of Montenegro.
 The Judiciary is independent of the executive and the legislature.
+Montenegro is a candidate to join the European Union since 2010.

 Constitution

 The current Constitution of Montenegro was ratified and adopted by the Constitutional Parliament of Montenegro on 19 October 2007.
 The Constitution was officially proclaimed as the Constitution of Montenegro on 22 October 2007.
 This Constitution replaced the Constitution of 1992.

 The new Constitution defines Montenegro as a civic, democratic and environmentally friendly country with social justice, established by the sovereign rights of its government.